kyclark/bioinformatics_primer/fasta-gc/README.md

-# Python FASTA GC Segregator
+# FASTA Segregator by GC Content

-Write a Python program called "gc.py" that takes
+Write a Python program called `gc.py` that takes

 * One or more FASTA files as positional arguments
 * An option `-o|--outdir` directory name to write the output (default "out")